 The Our Lady of the Lake Tiger 10K Race has three different event distances to offer participants.
-The race has a 10K, the Billy Cannon 5K and Tiger Kids Mile.
-Both the 10K and Billy Cannon 5K are open to runners, joggers and walkers.
+The race has a 10K, a 5K, and the Tiger Kids Mile.
+Both the 10K and 5K are open to runners, joggers and walkers.
 The Tiger Kids Mile is for children ages 3-12.

-The Billy Cannon 5K is brought to you by the Tiger Athletic Foundation and the LSU Alumni Association.
-The start line will be on South Stadium Dr. near LSU Stadium’s new South end zone addition.
+The 5K start line will be on South Stadium Drive near LSU Stadium’s new South end zone addition.
 Runners will be corralled according to expected finish times with the fastest runners in the front and walkers in the back.
-Both the Billy Cannon 5K and 10K races will start at 8:00am in a wave start fashion.
+Both the 5K and 10K races will start at 8:00am in a wave start fashion.
 150-200 runners will be allowed to start approximately every 30 seconds.

-Runners will proceed East on South Stadium Dr. Where East Parker Drive, meets West Lakeshore Drive, the 5K runners will turn left and run down “Sorority Row” while the 10K runners will continue straight towards Stanford Ave.
+Runners will proceed East on South Stadium Drive.
+Where East Parker Drive, meets West Lakeshore Drive, the 5K runners will turn left and run down “Sorority Row” while the 10K runners will continue straight towards Stanford Avenue.

-All Runners will see Dalrymple Dr., the LSU Law Center, the Student Union and Parade Grounds, the Bell Tower, Campus Quad, and the Indian Mounds.
+All runners will see Dalrymple Drive, the LSU Law Center, the Student Union and Parade Grounds, the Bell Tower, Campus Quad, and the Indian Mounds.
 Runners will continue down Field House Drive and turn right onto Powerhouse Lane before entering the Southeast Gates to the field.
 On the 50-yard line runners will cross the finish and slap the WIN bar.